-If you haven’t studied web design for small business, then your website might not offer what it should.
-No matter how great it looks, if people aren’t staying on the site long enough to become customers then the site isn’t what it needs to be.
+If you haven’t studied web design for therapists, then your website might not offer what it should.
+No matter how great it looks, if people aren’t staying on the site long enough to become clients then the site isn’t what it needs to be.

 If you can understand why people leave your website, then you can make the tweaks necessary to utilize the site to its full purpose.

 Before you design (or redesign) your website, you should get clear about your goals.